dinbtechit/TestIDEPlugin-RnD/README.md

     Inspired by Open Test Framework

 ## 🎯 Goals
-- Be able to test websites we could use selenium or puppeteer (kolin) or playwright (Java).
+- Be able to test websites using selenium or puppeteer (kolin) or playwright (Java).

 # ⚗🧪 R&D
 1. Understand Intellij JetBrain Plugin Development: